Written by CorpsAfrica/Malawi Volunteer Ms. Grace Sichinga

 “If life were predictable it would cease to be life, and be without flavor.” – Eleanor Roosevelt

 “Expect the unexpected.”
-I am sure that many of us have heard this phrase, if not used it a couple of times.
+I am sure that many of us have heard this phrase, if not used a couple of times.
 My experience getting to my site two weeks ago truly gave this phrase its meaning.

 I was in the first phase of deployment.
 Deployment day couldn’t have come any quicker.
 That day, I woke up nervous and expected that I would be spending my first night with my host family.
 Prior to that day, I had already started picturing my site and forming expectations.
 My host family consisted of a teacher (host Mother), and my host Father is ‘a mfumu’ (chief).
 I later learnt that he is not a chief in the typical sense.